cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > 0.0.0.0
 > ```

-Container address to serve istio-csr gRPC service.
+Container address to serve the istio-csr gRPC service.
 #### **app.server.serving.port** ~ `number`
 > Default value:
 > ```yaml
 > 6443
 > ```

-Container port to serve istio-csr gRPC service.
+Container port to serve the istio-csr gRPC service.
 #### **app.server.serving.certificateKeySize** ~ `number`
 > Default value:
 > ```yaml
 > 2048
 > ```

-Parameter for serving certificate key.
+Parameter for the serving certificate key.
 For RSA, must be a number of bits >= 2048.
 For ECDSA, can only be 256 or 384, corresponding to P-256 and P-384 respectively.
 #### **app.server.serving.signatureAlgorithm** ~ `string`
 > Default value:
 > ```yaml